 Nutro Hearty Stew Dog Food Review

-Judging by its ingredients alone, Nutro Hearty Stew dog food looks like an above-average canned product.
+Based on its ingredients alone, Nutro Hearty Stew Dog Food looks like an above-average canned product.

 As a group, the brand features an average protein content of 53% and a mean fat level of 21%.
 Together, these figures suggest a carbohydrate content of 18% for the overall product line.